 Alumni of Color Spotlight

 Our department seeks to support and build upon the richness and diversity of the region in which we are embedded.
-Read about some of our PhD alumni, and check our alumni profiles sections for more!
+Read more about some of our other PhD alumni: recent alumni profiles and a few past alumni!

 Stephen Cho Suh (PhD 2016) is an assistant professor of sociology & women's and ethnic studies at the University of Colorado, Colorado Springs.
 Suh received his PhD in Sociology from the University of Minnesota Twin Cities in 2016.
 His scholarly interests lie at the intersection of race, ethnicity, gender, migration, and identity, particularly in the context of Asian Americans.
 His current research examines the phenomenon of ethnic return migration through the lived experiences of Korean American ‘returnees.’
 He has works published in outlets such as the Journal of Asian American Studies, Men & Masculinities, and the Society Pages.

 Darren L. Wheelock (PhD 2006) is an associate professor of criminology at Marquette University.
 He grew up in St. Paul, Minnesota and received his doctorate in sociology from the University of Minnesota.
 His research examines the ways criminal punishment deepens inequality and also investigates the connection between public attitudes toward criminal punishment and views towards racial minorities.
 His interests include really good beer, sports (especially basketball), fantasy sports nerdiness, traveling, his job, K-dramas, and spending as much time with his family as he can.